 by Todd Youngblood

-I could suggest that since Google keeps hitting home runs, you ought to brush up on the newly announced Google Social Search.
+I could suggest that since Google keeps hitting home runs, you ought to brush up on the newly announced Google Social Search (external link).
 That wouldn’t be bad advice given that quite a few, pretty obscure early adopters of their past technologies have become famous and made a fortune.
 I won’t, though.
 I will, however, assert that social search, and therefore social media and web 2.0 just became absolutely essential for effective B2B sales.
 (Notice I said, “sales,” as opposed to, “marketing.”)